We may earn commission from affiliate links →

 Nightlife In Ios

-One of the best Greek islands for entertainment, partying, and crazy nightlife, Ios has many clubs and discos suitable for everyone.
-As it is customary in Europe, most of them only open after midnight while dancing goes on until the sun rises.
+The Greek island Ios is one of the best for entertainment, partying, and crazy nightlife; Ios Island has many clubs and discos suitable for everyone.
+As is customary in Europe, most of them only open after midnight while dancing goes on until the sun rises.

 The most important clubs on the island are in the Chora; they are mostly frequented by young tourists and also by young locals.
 Another popular place on the island for nightlife entertainment is Mylopotas Beach, probably the most famous (and beautiful) shore on the island, where several beach clubs serve drinks on the sand and keep the dancing alive until the following day.

 Disco 69 (Chora): A club that has been open since 1974, this Chora club is probably the most popular on the island.
 It serves incredible cocktails, the music is booming, and it is the perfect place to see and be seen.